Give us a missed call on

 +91 626 955 5606

 Filing for GST returns is mandatory for all businesses registered under the GST regime.
-Of the different GST returns types, GSTR-1 is one of the most commonly filed returns forms.
-It is a sales returns statement, in which the taxpayer (i.e., seller/supplier/business) needs to furnish complete details on their outward sales or supplies made during a particular month or quarter.
-Let us understand what is meant by GSTR-1, what is the due date for filing GSTR 1, how GSTR-1 and GSTR-3B are different, eligibility, due dates, and how to file GSTR-1.
+Of the different GST return types, GSTR-1 is one of the most commonly filed return forms.
+It is a statement of outward supplies, in which the taxpayer (i.e., seller/supplier/business) needs to furnish complete details of their outward sales or supplies made during a particular month or quarter.
+Let us understand the meaning of this type of GST return, its due filing timelines, how how it is different from GSTR-3B, and its filing process.

 Grow Your Business